Dermot Barnes-Holmes

-Dermot Barnes-Holmes (born 1963) is a Professor of the School of Psychology at Ulster University and was Foundation Professor at the Department of Psychology at National University of Ireland, Maynooth.
+Dermot Barnes-Holmes (born 1963) is a Professor of psychology at the School of Psychology, Ulster University and was Foundation Professor at the Department of Psychology at National University of Ireland, Maynooth.
 He is known for an analysis of human language and cognition through the development of Relational Frame Theory with Steven C. Hayes, and its application in various psychological settings.
 He was the world's most prolific author in the experimental analysis of human behaviour between the years 1980 and 1999.
 He was awarded the Don Hake Basic/Applied Research Award at the 2012 American Psychological Association Conference in Orlando, Florida.
 He is a past president and fellow of the Association for Contextual Behavioral Science, is a recipient of the Quad-L Lecture Award from the University of New Mexico and most recently became an Odysseus laureate of the Flemish Science Foundation and a fellow of the Association for Behavior Analysis International.
 In 2015 he accepted a life-time senior professorship at Ghent University in Belgium.
 He originally conceptualized and programmed the Implicit Relational Assessment Procedure (IRAP).